tonygermano/webswing-mirror/documentation/docs/server/setup.md

 ## Startup options
-Start scripts `start.bat` and `start.sh` are included in Webswing distribution.
+Start scripts `webswing.bat` and `webswing.sh` are included in Webswing distribution.
 These scripts may need to be adapted to point to the right java installation and to configure other custom options.

 Starting webswing with option `-h` will print out help with list of all possible option.
 ```